Perkedel/After-Church/Documents/Misc/lfm-changelog-2022.05.md

 Denf (game disc seller): Steam key, for cheap!
 Limited stock!

 ## Level B6
-Roig: Wow, this one is.. long.
+Roig: (noticed stair is very long) Wow, this one is.. long.

-Zumi: Because this floor is for physical arcades & amusements basically.
+Zumi: Yeah, because this floor is for physical arcades & amusements basically.
 Roller Coaster, Bom bom car (Bumper car), Ice skate, roller skate, simulators, whatever rides.

 Roig: Okay, that usually should be on the Ground level.